 Engineering Common Core (3.5 courses)

 - ENGS 20: Introduction to Scientific Computing (counts as 0.5 course for B.E. credit)

 - ENGS 27: Discrete and Probabilistic Systems

 Engineering Gateway (choose 2 courses from 2 different disciplines; students who modify the engineering sciences major with science, and dual-degree students with science majors, may take their gateway courses in the same discipline)

 - ENGS 37: Introduction to Environmental Engineering

 Engineering Electives (choose 6 courses)

-*Effective with the Class of 2013, with the exception of one of either ENGS 34 (prerequisites 20, 22, 23, 25) or ENGS 36 (prerequisites 20, 22, 25), courses to be included in the area of "three-course concentration" will be numbered above ENGS/ENGG 40 and will require at least one prerequisite either from the series ENGS 20-37 or from advanced courses within the sciences.
+*With the exception of one of either ENGS 34 (prerequisites 20, 22, 23, 25) or ENGS 36 (prerequisites 20, 22, 25), courses to be included in the area of "three-course concentration" will be numbered above ENGS/ENGG 40 and will require at least one prerequisite either from the series ENGS 20-37 or from advanced courses within the sciences.
 With permission, suitable advanced science courses may count within this three-course concentration.
-To qualify, ENGS 86 or 88 must be based upon prerequisites appropriate to the study and requires prior approval from the B.E.
+To include ENGS 86 or 88 in the three course concentration, a proposal, which includes prerequisite courses, a syllabus, learning objectives, and what principles of engineering will be mastered, needs to be submitted in advance (before the fourth week of the term prior to which ENGS 86 or 88 will be taken) and approved by the B.E.
 Committee.